barrage/ragu-chat-api/docs/MESSAGES.md

 #### `workflow.new`

 Start a new workflow with the given configuration.
 The configuration must be provided depending on the type of workflow.
-The server will respond with a `system.workflow.open` message, depending on the type of workflow opened.
+The server will respond with a `workflow.open` message, depending on the type of workflow opened.

 `workflowType` is required.
 Supported workflow types depend on plugins installed.
 `params` depends on the `workflowType`.
 More info can be found in the workflow's documentation.